What is ‘Positioning, Navigation and Timing’ (PNT)?

-- The registration of space objects by states involved in their launching
+- the registration of space objects by states involved in their launching; and

-For a comprehensive overview of the international legal framework governing space, see the Space Law Fundamentals page.
+For a comprehensive overview of the international legal framework governing space, see our page on Space Law Fundamentals.

 important to know:

-Space law provides the initial structure for assessing liability for all activities conducted in space – this includes GNSS failures that cause damage or loss.
+Space law provides the initial structure for assessing liability for all activities conducted in space, including GNSS failures that cause damage or loss.